mwoss/closest-earthquakes/README.md

 # nearby-earthquakes

-Console script for findoug out 10 most nearby earthquakes for the given coordinates (earthquakes that happened in the closest proximity of those coordinates) that happened during last 30 days.
+Console script for finding out 10 most nearby earthquakes for the given coordinates (earthquakes that happened in the closest proximity of those coordinates) that happened during last 30 days.

 ## Example usage: